 “…a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.”

 “a conscious, self-directed and evolving process of achieving full potential.”

 – The National Wellness Institute

 Why Wellness Matters

 There are eight Dimensions of Wellness: occupational, emotional, spiritual, environmental, financial, physical, social, and intellectual.
-Each dimension of wellness is interrelated with another.
+Each dimension is interconnected.
 Each dimension is equally vital in the pursuit of optimum health.
-One can reach an optimal level of wellness by understanding how to maintain and optimize each of the dimensions of wellness.
+One can reach an optimal level by understanding how to maintain and optimize each of the dimensions.